Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

 A front is a boundary between two air masses, which are large bodies of air with similar temperatures.
 These air masses originate either near the poles (cold air masses) or near the tropics (warm air masses), and interact with each other.
-The United States, located in the mid-latitudes, is an excellent battle ground for different air masses because it lies approximately half way between the equator and the poles (hence it's located in the mid-latitudes).
+The United States, located in the mid-latitudes, is an excellent battleground for different air masses because it lies approximately halfway between the equator and the poles (hence it's located in the mid-latitudes).
+Along a warm front, cold air is retreating, making room for warm, often moist air to take its place.
+Figure 10.1.1 is a 3-dimensional cross-section of a warm front, including the location of both warm and cold air along it.

 On the other hand, cold fronts are more abrupt.
 Along a cold front, a cold, dense air mass rapidly pushes warm air away, leading to more abrupt cooling.
-Furthermore, as seen in the cross-section of a cold front in Figure 10.1.2, cold air forces warm air up at a large angle (almost straight up), generating tall cumulus and cumulonimbus clouds, often leading to severe weather (such as the severe weather the author of this investigation was hoping to see in the introduction).
+Furthermore, as shown in the cross-section of a cold front in Figure 10.1.2, cold air forces warm air up at a large angle (almost straight up), generating tall cumulus and cumulonimbus clouds, often leading to severe weather (such as the severe weather the author of this investigation was hoping to experience in the introduction).

 Weather conditions ahead of a cold front are typically warm, with increasing cloudiness.
 Rapidly cooling and stormy conditions immediately follow the cold front, and cool, generally clearing conditions prevail after the front passes.
 Cold fronts produce some of the stormiest and most unsettled weather in the United States.
 Now we are going to delve deeper into the conditions before, during, and after a cold frontal passage.
+Figure 10.1.3 is a Meteogram showing 24-hour weather conditions taken at Kerrville-Schriener Municipal Airport for the 24 hours beginning at 0000 UTC on December 27th (6 pm local time on 12/26) and ending at 0000 UTC on December 28th (6 pm local time on 12/27).
+The numbers on the x-axis of the bottom panel represent time in UTC.

 Figure \(\PageIndex{3}\): A meteogram showing temperature and dew point (first panel), precipitation, visibility, and wind barbs (second panel), cloud height (third panel), and air pressure tendency (fourth panel) for Kerrville-Schriener Municipal Airport for 24 hours beginning at 6 pm on 12/26/2015 and ending at 6 pm on 12/27/2015.
-(CC-BY-NC 4.0; Plymouth State).
-Alternative description of image
+(CC-BY-NC 4.0; Meteograms via Plymouth State).
+Alternative description of the image

 For this investigation, we will focus on air temperature (the warmer line in the first panel), dew point temperature (the cooler line in the first panel), and wind direction/speed (in the second panel).